Disease Guide ·Brachycephalic Syndrome ·2026

 The Congenital/Hereditary Trap

-Brachycephalic syndrome is inherently congenital and hereditary — it exists because of how the cat was bred.
-Budget policies that exclude congenital or hereditary conditions will deny these claims entirely.
-This is the most important exclusion to check before buying insurance for a flat-faced breed.
-Premium plans that cover hereditary conditions are essential for Persian and British Shorthair owners.
+Brachycephalic syndrome is congenital and hereditary - it exists because of breeding.
+Budget policies excluding these conditions deny all claims.
+This is the critical exclusion to check before buying.
+Premium plans covering hereditary conditions are essential.

 Red flag · Coverage